levelten/google-analytics-in/readme.txt

 - Hashmarks, outbound links, telephones and e-mails tracking
 - Custom event categories, actions and labels using annotated HTML elements

-= Google Analytics Connector for WP on Multisite =
+= Google Analytics IN for WP on Multisite =

 This plugin is fully compatible with multisite network installs, allowing three setup modes: